Finally, We Can Manifest During The New Moon In Taurus

 The only thing that can stop us from harnessing the new moon’s positive energy is ourselves, Montúfar says.
 "With so many planets in Taurus now, we can become too set in our ways and stuck in our belief system," she says.
 "Opening our minds to new terrain is crucial now as we adjust to such changing collective times."

-So, do yourself a favor: Get out of your own way, and let the moon do what she does best.
+So, do yourself a favour: Get out of your own way, and let the moon do what she does best.
 If all goes well, it'll be smooth sailing from here on in.